infumap/infumap/docs/deployment/raspberry-pi.md

 ### Setup WireGuard monitor service

 With the above setup, I observe a periodic issue whereby the Raspberry Pi device becomes unreachable over the WireGuard network.
-I'm unsure of the exact cause, though I suspect it is likely due to my ISP changing the WLAN or public IP address.
+I have not identified the exact cause, though I suspect it is likely due to my ISP changing the WLAN or public IP address.
 In order to work around this issue, I use a simple script to monitor whether the VPS server is reachable from the Raspberry Pi, and restart the WireGuard service on the Raspberry Pi device if not.

 Copy the `infumap/tools/wg-monitor.sh` script to `/usr/local/bin/`.